Air2air/northworks/CODEBASE_MAP.md

     │
     ├── [Images]
     ├── OptimizedImage.tsx        # ⭐ Image wrapper (use this, not <img>)
-    └── CardImage.tsx             # Image for cards
+    └── CardImage.tsx             # Image for cards (with responsive sizing)
     │
     ├── [Content Sections]
     ├── SectionCard.tsx           # Section display card